crimist/Zm/WriteUp.md

 ## Credits

-I didn't personally contact anyone via PM when making this but I'd like to reconize some people for their source.
+I didn't post on unknowncheats but I'd like to credit a couple people for their contributions to the forum.

-* Unknowncheats: As a whole it was a great resource to find people.
-I got offsets, functions, some addresses, and some general source code that was invaluable for someone just begining in the 3D world.
+* Unknowncheats: As a whole it was a great resource to find information.
+I got offsets, functions, some addresses, and some general source code that was invaluable for someone just beginning in the 3D world.

-* SMBB: I used your R6 internal cheat as an example of how to lay the cheat out and not have it look really bloated.
+* SMBB: I used they're R6 cheat as an example of how to structure the project and make it somewhat readable.
 I also used a bunch of you helper functions and such.
 * CypherPresents: Great offsets and a couple addresses / AOB for function addys.
 * stevemk14ebr: Enums for the weapon list.
+Glad I didn't have to manually find them all.